nkvoronov/skin.confluence-plood/README.md

-# Confluence plood is the modernized skin for KODI.
+# Confluence Plood is the modernized skin for KODI.